-This typically measures between 1 and 1.5 centimetres in width, depending on the number of follicles required to achieve optimal coverage.
+This typically measures between 1 and 1.5 centimetres in width, depending on the hair follicles required to achieve optimal coverage.

-They will extract the follicles from this strip, and prepare them to be implanted into the balding regions of the scalp.
-In general, this procedure is most effective for adding density to larger bald or thinning areas.
+They will extract the follicular units from this strip, and prepare them to be implanted into the areas affected by male pattern baldness.
+Generally, this procedure is most effective for adding density to larger bald or thinning areas.

-The surgeon will close the donor area to heal.
-The disadvantage of this method is that the patient will have a permanent scar in this spot.
+The surgeon will close the donor site to heal.
+The disadvantage of this method is that the patient will have a permanent scar on this spot.

 How does FUT work?

-This tends to be a faster process than FUE hair transplants, and most patients remain awake (though they receive local anesthesia to numb the treatment area).
+This tends to be a faster process than FUE hair transplants, and most patients remain awake (though they receive a local anaesthetic to numb the affected area).

 How does the treatment unfold?